 - Clarify your message and audience.
 Know what you want to say ahead of time.
 Most leaders I work with use brief memory joggers on a single note card or memorize key passages.
 Your audience should not only inform that message but also how you deliver it.
 Front-line employees don’t want to see executives in suits talking in corporate-speak.
 Investors aren’t likely to enjoy an earnings recap filmed by an executive walking down a busy street.
 Chris Kempczinski, President and CEO of McDonald’s, strikes the perfect balance.
 His videos, often filmed in his office or at a restaurant, show a mix of production value, ranging from the CEO filming himself on a smartphone to moments that are more composed: relaxed and dressed in business-casual attire with nice lighting and sound.
 He is often unscripted, sharing personal anecdotes that showcase his personality.

 - Remember the “Three S” setup: While you can record directly to your phone rather than booking a studio, you’ll look and sound better with attention to Stability, Set, and S Stabilize your phone with an inexpensive phone tripod.
 Choose a set with decent lighting.
-Improve your sound with a lav mic [the kind that can attach to a shirt or jacket].
+Improve your sound with a lapel mic.

 - Practice makes progress.
 You might nail your video on the first take, but chances are you’ll benefit from rehearsal.
 Practice builds confidence and confidence is persuasive.